-Winter in the Salmon River mountains of Central Idaho covers up so much of what we love in the backcountry; colorful plants, insects, birds, fast moving creeks, unique rock formations, archeological sites and so much more.
-Summer may be a warm memory, and a dream of tomorrow today, but Winter offers its own unique … More Take a hike with me: South Bruin
+Winter in the Salmon River mountains of Central Idaho covers up so much of what we love in the backcountry; colorful plants, insects (there’s a few if you pay attention), birds (the ravens, owls, goshawks, woodpeckers, and some resident song birds stick around), fast moving creeks, unique rock formations, archeological sites and so much … More Take a hike with me: South Bruin

 The views on the East side of Lick Creek never disappoint.
 Everywhere you look there is a gnarly rocky chute, a prominent chunk of vertical granite, or a U-shaped hanging valley with a waterfall finding its way to the valley floor.
 Lick creeks headwaters form at Lick Creek summit, and flows 3000 feet down into the … More Moon On The Mountain

 I recently spent a couple nights with an old friend at Buttercup campground on Lake Cascade.
 After 40 plus days with no measurable precipitation, 2 days of cloud cover and passing bands of moderate rain were a welcome sign of the waning summer days here in central Idaho.

 I recently added another mountain top to my collection, Box peak (8240 ft. and unnamed on many maps).
 Box is the prominent peak to the North and East, as seen from downtown McCall, Idaho and Payette lake.
 It resides in the Salmon River Mountains in the Lick Creek subrange.
 Approach is a very straightforward hike … More Mountain Pose ~ Box Peak ~

 Closer look at some “Red Wiggle” Sedum Ochroleucum.